AbhishiktaRay03/PCC-CS391/README.md

-# ESCS291-C-CODES
+# PCC-CS391-C-CODES
-Here are some C programs that I did for the ESCS-291 paper of the 2nd semester in the 1st year curriculum of BTech CSE.
+Here are some C programs that I did for the PCC-CS391 assignments of the 3rd semester in the 2nd year curriculum of BTech CSE along with some practice codes of my own.

 ## How to Install